Tony Burgess (footballer): Coaching

-Burgess coached the West Adelaide under-19s to a premiership in 2002, after what had been a tough year for the club, which had lost player Jake Watson (the son of Burgess' 1983 premiership winning team mate Larry Watson), who died after collapsing on the field during a match.
+Burgess coached the West Adelaide under-19s to a premiership in 2002, after what had been a tough year for the club, which had lost player Jake Watson (the son of Burgess' 1983 premiership winning teammate Larry Watson), who died after collapsing on the field during a match.

 He next joined Glenelg's coaching panel and towards the end of the 2005 season was the caretaker senior coach, following the sacking of Peter Simmons.

 At South Adelaide he spent time as both the reserves coach and a senior assistant.

 In October 2012 he was announced as the new coach of Strathalbyn.